mayan-edms/Mayan-EDMS/docs/topics/indexes.rst

 Administrators then define the tree template showing how the index will be structured.
-Each branch can be a pseudo folder, which can hold other child 'folders' or a document container which will have all the links to the documents that matched the path to reach the document container.
+Each branch can be a pseudo folder, which can hold other child 'folders' or a document container which will have all the links to the documents that matched the criteria of the document container.

 Index instances
 ===============